Sustainable Development Goals

 Global trends

-Drinking water from an improved water source which is located on premises, available when needed and free from faecal and priority chemical contamination.
-Improved water sources include piped water, boreholes or tubewells, protected dug wells, protected springs and packaged or delivered water.
+Safely managed drinking water services are defined by the UN as drinking water from an improved source that is accessible on premises, available when needed and free from faecal and priority chemical contamination.
+Improved water sources include piped water, boreholes or tubewells, protected dug wells, protected springs, rainwater, and packaged or delivered water.

 Regionally the situation is most pressing in Sub-Saharan Africa, where only 1 of 3 people have access to safely managed drinking water services.
+In the region, access rates have increased marginally from 27% to 31% since 2015.

 The Nordics